Zenith Cal.2542 9ct 1958

 Immaculate 9ct Yellow Gold Zenith Swiss Fully Signed Case

-Good Size 34mm Diameter Case, Including Zenith Signed Crown
+Good Size 34mm Diameter Case, Excluding the Zenith Signed Crown

 Incredible Calibre 2542, 17 Jewel, High-Grade Hand-Wound Movement